apache/datasketches-bigquery/tuple/README.md

     under the License.
 -->

-# HyperLogLog (HLL) Sketches
+# Tuple Sketches
-Functions for distinct counting based on [HLL sketches](https://datasketches.apache.org/docs/HLL/HllSketches.html)
+Functions for distinct counting, set operations, subset sampling and other various applications based on [Tuple sketches](https://datasketches.apache.org/docs/Tuple/TupleSketches.html)

 See tests for usage examples.